sammyswe/C-School-Project/README.md

+void pointers

 teacher.c - Implements functions to manage teachers **FR3**

 Functions to add, delete, and retrieve teachers.
 Handles assigning subjects to teachers.
 Manages the relationship between teachers and subjects.
-Function to ensure ID is unique
+Function to ensure ID is unique - cycles linked list and checks to see if there is any matching IDs

 struct Teacher {
     short id;